Full Review – Weber Spirit S-315 Gas Grill

 - Cover and propane tank sold separately

 - Sold as Propane or Natural Gas – not convertible

-- Also available in an enamelled painted version (Weber Spirit E-315)
+- Also available in an enameled painted version

 - Made in China by Weber-Stephen Products Company